 During a PET scan, a slightly radioactive glucose-based solution is injected into the body.
 A PET machine (which looks like MRI and CT machines) then takes three-dimensional images of the brain that illustrate which areas are functioning correctly and which ones are not using the glucose solution as fuel.
 Certain PET scan solutions can also detect the presence of beta-amyloid protein clusters—a biomarker of Alzheimer’s disease.
 Depending on the patterns of brain function and the presence of amyloid clusters in the resulting images, a physician can determine if Alzheimer’s disease, another type of dementia or another condition altogether is responsible for cognitive symptoms.

 Experts at the Alzheimer’s Association believe that this specialized PET scan can be helpful in certain situations but not others.
-For instance, a positive scan that confirms the presence of amyloid plaques does not mean that a person definitely has Alzheimer’s.
+For instance, a positive scan that confirms the presence of amyloid plaques does not necessarily confirm that a person has Alzheimer’s.
 The plaque build-up could be due to something else.
 Conversely, a negative scan would be useful only in excluding AD from the list of possible reasons for an elder’s memory loss and altered behavior.
-This is why Medicare does not cover amyloid PET imaging except for patients participating in clinical studies that meet specific criteria and have been approved by the Centers for Medicare and Medicaid (CMS).
+Therefore, Medicare does not cover amyloid PET imaging except for patients participating in clinical studies that meet specific criteria and have been approved by the Centers for Medicare and Medicaid Services (CMS).

-Researchers know that certain genes increase the risk of developing AD or one of the rare forms of AD, called autosomal dominant Alzheimer’s disease (ADAD), which tends to run in families.
-With ADAD, symptoms often occur earlier in life, but this form of the disease accounts for less than five percent of all cases.
+Researchers know that certain genes increase the risk of developing AD or one of the rarer forms of AD, called early-onset autosomal dominant Alzheimer’s disease (ADAD), which tends to run in families.
+With ADAD, symptoms often occur earlier in life, but this form of the disease accounts for less than one percent of all cases.

-Possession of a gene called APOE E4, poses the strongest risk of developing AD.
+Possession of a gene called APOE-e4, poses the strongest risk of developing AD.
 A blood test is available to determine whether a person has this gene.
 However, having the gene does not mean one will develop AD, only that one is at greater risk.
-Knowing this could encourage lifestyle changes to slow down the onset of Alzheimer’s, but genetic testing is highly controversial and it usually is not covered by insurance plans.
+Knowing this could encourage lifestyle changes to slow down the onset of Alzheimer’s, but genetic testing is highly controversial and usually is not covered by health insurance plans.

 Next Steps Following Diagnosis